 - Versatile, ubiquitous probe which functions with a wide range of applications and borehole conditions.

-- WellCAD Spectral processing is fast and easy with Medusa calibration
+- WellCAD Spectral processing is fast and easy in real time with Medusa calibration

 - Mount Sopris manufactures more natural gamma and spectral tools than any other slim tool manufacturer in the world today.